FrexG/yemi-theme/README.md

 # Yemi Theme

-A premium, highly disciplined workspace color theme blending the extreme typographic clarity of **Alabaster** with the elegant, cool undertones of **Tokyo Night**.
+A VScode color theme blending the extreme typographic clarity of **Alabaster** with the elegant, cool undertones of **Tokyo Night**.
 Available in both Dark and Light variants.

 ![Yemi Theme Preview](images/preview_dark.png)